 Our final event was held at St Just Plen an Gwari, involving more than 350 pupils and nearly 200 staff.
 Students demonstrated the results of our school sessions to the wider audience, performing songs, play extracts in both Cornish and English, and choreographed dramatic scenes.

-The first edition of the book has now sold out and a newly-tweaked second edition is due to be published in time for Kresen Kernow’s 2021 hosting of the original manuscripts on display.
+The first edition of the book has now sold out and a newly-tweaked second edition was published in time for Kresen Kernow’s 2021 hosting of the original Ordinalia manuscripts on display.